Nathan Martin

-Nathan Martin is an American long distance runner.
+Nathan Martin (born December 18, 1989) is an American long distance runner, who specializes in the marathon.
+His personal best is 2:10:45, set at the 2023 Grandma's Marathon in Duluth.

 Running career

 As an amateur, Martin competed for Spring Arbor University where he was an NAIA champion.

-In 2016, he finished 23rd in the 2016 United States Olympic Trials (track and field) in the marathon.
+In 2016, he finished 23rd in the 2016 United States Olympic Trials in the marathon.

-In 2020, he competed in the 2020 United States Olympic Trials (track and field) in the marathon.
+In 2020, he competed in the 2020 United States Olympic Trials (marathon).

 Martin set the fastest marathon time by a black man born in the United States at the 2020 Marathon Project with a time of 2:11:05 besting Herman Atkins 1979 time of 2:11:52.

 Martin finished 8th at the 2021 New York City Marathon, while also being the third American finisher.

 Coaching career

 Martin is the cross country coach at Jackson High School (Michigan).